kibis-is/web-extension/src/middleware/README.md

 ## 🔭 1.
 Overview

-The middleware, also known as "content scripts", are the go between the client (webpage) and the provider (extension).
+The middleware, also known as "content scripts", are the go between the [client][client] (webpage) and the [provider][provider] (extension).

-The main responsibility of the middleware is to act as a brokerage of messaging between the webpage and the provider.
+The main responsibility of the middleware is to act as a brokerage of messaging between the client and the provider.

 <sup>[Back to top ^][table-of-contents]</sup>